 If you’re looking for a business where you have full control over your business hours, our handyman franchise has just that to offer.

-You’ll need necessary equipment and the right vehicle for the job.
+You’ll need the necessary equipment and the right vehicle for the job.
 All our handymen are properly certified, as well as the electricians and plumbers.

 Pest Control Business

 At Fantastic Pest Control, the franchisees cover everything from possum removal to mosquito and wasp extermination.